woocommerce/woocommerce/.github/CONTRIBUTING.md

 - Ensure you stick to the [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/).
 - Run our build process described in the document on [how to set up WooCommerce development environment](https://github.com/woocommerce/woocommerce/wiki/How-to-set-up-WooCommerce-development-environment), it will install our pre-commit hook, code sniffs, dependencies, and more.
+- Before pushing commits to GitHub, check your code against our code standards.
+For PHP code in the WooCommerce Core project you can do this by running `pnpm --filter=woocommerce run lint:php:changes:branch`.
-- Whenever possible please fix pre-existing code standards errors in the files that you change.
-It is ok to skip that for larger files or complex fixes.
+- Whenever possible, please fix pre-existing code standards errors in code that you change.
 - Ensure you use LF line endings in your code editor.
 Use [EditorConfig](http://editorconfig.org/) if your editor supports it so that indentation, line endings and other settings are auto configured.
 - When committing, reference your issue number (#1234) and include a note about the fix.
 - Ensure that your code supports the minimum supported versions of PHP and WordPress; this is shown at the top of the `readme.txt` file.